AhmedElaidy/The-Calculator/Readme.md

 <hr>
 ## The Functionalities:
 <hr>
-- The Calculator is a calculator with them button.<br>
+- The Calculator is a calculator with a them button.<br>
-- Calculator takes the values you give to it and then mathematic it and gives you the result back.<br>
+- Calculator takes the values you give to it and then mathematic them and gives you the result back.<br>
-- When you click the theme button it runs a function that switch between calculator themes.<br>
+- When you click the theme button it runs a function that switches between calculator themes.<br>
 <hr>